marcosorive/nihongo-journey/content/blog/may2021/index.md

 Today I've reviewed the Hiragana syllabary, as I usually do, and started lesson 3 of Genki.
 I watched around 1/4 of [this video](https://www.youtube.com/watch?v=ed4rmIY4mL0) which explains verbs much better than the book.
 I didn't have a lot of time today but at least I understood everything that I heard from the video.

+## May 6th and 7th

+Very busy days with family events, even with the corona pandemic.
+I only had time to continue learning the theory about Ichidan verbs and how to use them with the masu form.